gve-sw/CiscoPrimeInfrastructureTemplate/README.md

 ```
 *Database Connection*

-2. Download and Install MongoDB.
+2. Download and Install MongoDB from https://www.mongodb.com/.

 3. Create a collection in MongoDB and add the credentials to env_var.py.
 ```